SeppiaBrilla/University-notes/Machine learning/Regression/Regression.md

 It is a machine learning tecnique with a similar objective as [[Classification]] but it has a continuos domain ($\mathbb{R}$) instead of a descrete one.
-Regression models can be achieved only with [[Supervised learning]] tecniques and they mainly try to minimize the error of the prediction with the respect of a specific target.
+Regression models can be achieved only with [[Supervised learning]] tecniques.
+They mainly try to minimize the error of the prediction with the respect to a specific target.

 ## Types of regression:
 - [[Linear regression]]